jewettaij/moltemplate/INSTALL.md

 [anaconda version of python](https://anaconda.com) in linux, windows, and macOS.
 Anaconda python includes pip and numpy by default.
-(Numpy is strongly recommended, but is not required.)

 ## Mac installation suggestions